Leslie Gilbert-Lurie: Advocacy and community leadership

 Today, Gilbert-Lurie is a human rights and children's rights advocate and activist.
 She is a Director of Human Rights Watch's International Board, and has co-chaired Human Rights Watch's Los Angeles Committee.
+Additionally, she serves on the Pacific Council on International Policy’s Board of Directors, and on the Board of the Mayor’s Fund for Los Angeles.
 She is also a founding board member and past board chair of the Alliance for Children's Rights, a legal rights organization for abused, at risk, and foster youth.
 In further advance of child welfare reform, Gilbert-Lurie served as the Vice Chair of the Los Angeles Blue Ribbon Commission on Child Welfare, which led to policy change in Los Angeles County.

 Gilbert-Lurie has worked to improve public education in a variety of settings.
 She is a member of the UCLA Foundation and the Board of Advisors to the UCLA Ronald Reagan Medical Center.
 As a student at UCLA, she was the Student Regent, on the Board of Regents of the University of California.
 She served for fourteen years on the Los Angeles County Board of Education, and was President of that Board for three terms.